 Cost-per-click is the average amount of spend per click.
-The CPC will vary depending on the keywords being bid on, competitive keywords or keywords many sellers are bidding on will yield a higher cost than unique long-tail keywords.
+The CPC will vary depending on the keywords you bid on.
+Competitive keywords or keywords that many sellers are bidding on will yield a higher cost than unique, long-tail keywords.
 CPC is calculated by dividing your total ad spend by the number of clicks for a given period of time.

 Sponsored Products, Sponsored Brands, and Sponsored Display ads are CPC ads.

 Cost-per-thousand-impressions, is the average cost of what a seller paid to deliver 1,000 impressions of ads.
 Amazon DSP operates on a CPM basis.